TAKE MY YOKE UPON YOU (Part 1)

 You cannot truly be yoked together with the Lord Jesus Christ, learning from the Lord, following and walking in the footsteps of the Lord and yet evade or escape suffering for the sake of the Lord Jesus Christ (John 17:14).

-The Lord Jesus frankly warns His early yoke-fellows in John 15:
+The Lord Jesus frankly warns His early yoke-fellows.

 18 “If the world hates you, you know that it hated Me before it hated you.